-Floodlights needed installing to illuminate this iconic 28-arch bridge to mark the 160th year of its opening.
-This comprised fitting of 30m long cables from track level to the base of the piers, where they connected to luminaires.
+The client wished to illuminate the iconic 28 span bridge to mark the 160th year of its opening.
+The project required the installation of 30m long cables from track level to the base of the piers, where they connected to luminaires.

 Considerable planning was required on this small but complex project in order to complete it in the minimum amount of time and with the least number of rail possessions.

-To keep rail possessions to a minimum an access system that allowed traversing of the outer faces of the structure meaning no further possessions were required during the project, except to carry out removal at the end.
-Between the two possessions access to the works was from CAN’s safety boat to the pre-rigged ropes.
+To minimise the number of rail possessions an access system was devised that enabled CAN technicians to traverse the outer faces of the structure without encroaching on the operational railway.
+As such rail possessions were limited to the installation and subsequent removal of the required access.
+Between the two sets of possessions access to the works was from CAN’s safety boat to the pre-rigged ropes.

 Duration: 2 weeks